 Innovative Smart Devices like the EcoFlow Glacier Portable Refrigerator can make all the difference on road trips or off-grid adventures.
 It gives you convenient access to cooling and freezing capabilities using renewable energy.

 Using solar provides a much more sustainable, reliable, and convenient way to power your devices.
 It allows you to keep your portable refrigerator running — and the items inside it cold or frozen — anywhere there’s sunlight!

 - Solar can power just about anything — even your whole home!

 - Glacier is an all-in-one portable solar refrigerator — it even makes ice

 - Clean, renewable energy

 - Requires a significant investment

-- Depending on available sunlight, solar charging can be slow compared to on-grid electricity.
+- Solar charging can be slow compared to on-grid electricity, depending on available sunlight.

 Some portable refrigerators run off a battery and can recharge using other batteries.
 You can purchase a plug-in battery or connect it to your vehicle.

 If you recharge your portable refrigerator using a car battery, look for 12V power adapters and AC/DC power connections.
 You can use 12V power sockets or the cigarette lighter socket on your vehicle.
 Connected to the 12V cigarette lighter socket, your portable refrigerator can keep your items cool via the car’s battery.